vim-dist/webvim/README.md

 ### Vim

 WebVim is only a Vim distribution with plugins and configuration, so all common Vim commands and basic mapping are available.
-You must know how to use vim before using this IDE.
+You must know how to use Vim before using this IDE.
 If you're not comfortable with Vim enough I suggest you to take the interactive Vim tutorial (run `vimtutor` in a terminal), and keep a [common usage cheat sheet](http://fprintf.net/vimCheatSheet.html) close to you until your fingers get all the mappings in memory.

 ### WebVim